MarcusUniversee/Cancer360/README.md

 # Cancer360°

+### Calhacks 10.0 Prize Winner: Hack on AI and Best use of Reflex

 ## 💥 - How it all started

 Cancer is a disease that has affected our team quite directly.
 All of our team members know a relative or loved one that has endured or lost their life due to cancer.
 This makes us incredibly passionate about wanting to improve cancer patient care.
 We identi fied a common thread of roadblocks that our loved ones went through during their journey through their diagnosis/treatment/etc: